-You need sign in with your Samsung account as shown below in the left panel.
+You need to sign in with your Samsung account, as shown below in the left panel.

-The registered devices means any devices with your Samsung account.
+The registered devices mean any devices with your Samsung account.
 You can click it to see all of your devices with your Samsung account.
 Click any of them to make it active.

 Make sure your Galaxy S6 or S6 edge is listed and active.

-You also need make sure the Connection and Remote controls are on. if your Galaxy S6 or S6 edge has no internet access, it be shown as OFF.
+You also need to make sure the Connection and Remote controls are on.
+If your Galaxy S6 or S6 edge has no internet access, it will be shown as OFF.